Skip to main content

 • Digital mammography – the x-ray pictures will be recorded to a digital file rather than a physical printout.
 This allows your providers to view the results quickly and share them with other specialists if necessary.

-Breast Magnetic Resonance Imaging (MRI) – For higher risk women, MRI is often the screening tool of choice.
+Breast Magnetic Resonance Imaging (MRI) – For higher risk patients, MRI is often the screening tool of choice.
 This test uses radio waves instead of x-ray to take several pictures inside the breasts.

 Breast cancer screening tools are continually being developed in order to find the most accurate early detection methods.
 Several technologies are being researched or are in the clinical trial phase.